mattlag/Text-sample-generator/README.md

 and as a second step, be able to assemble paragraphs of text that contains as many of the letter pairs as possible.

-## Next steps
-I may create another tool that lets you choose a dictionary, then begin choosing words while letter pairs are checked off.
-This way some sort of 'custom' paragraph can be generated that is somewhere in between the automatically generated 'least words' and 'shortest words' results.
 ## Source
 Word lists will be pulled from SCOWL ([wordlist.aspell.net](http://wordlist.aspell.net/)), which is: